PRML/PRMLT/README.md

 -------
 While developing this package, I stick to following principles

 * Succinct: The code is extremely terse.
-Minimizing the number of lines is a primal target.
+Minimizing the number of lines is one of the primal goals.
 As a result, the core of the algorithms can be easily spot.
 * Efficient: Many tricks for making Matlab scripts fast were applied (eg. vectorization and matrix factorization).
 Many functions are even comparable with C implementations.
 Usually, functions in this package are orders faster than Matlab builtin ones which provide the same functionality (eg. kmeans).
 If anyone have found any Matlab implementation that is faster than mine, I am happy to further optimize.
 * Robust: Many tricks for numerical stability are applied, such as probability computation in log scale and square root matrix update to enforce matrix symmetry, etc.
 * Readable: The code is heavily commented.
 Reference formulas in PRML book are indicated for corresponding code lines.
 Symbols are in sync with the book.